-All new Mercedes-Benz vehicles are covered by the Mercedes New Vehicle Limited Warranty.
+All new Mercedes-Benz vehicles are covered by the New Vehicle Limited Mercedes Warranty.
 The manufacturer’s warranty covers defects in material or workmanship for 4 years or 50,000 miles.
 If you experience any problems during this time, you simply take your vehicle to an authorized Mercedes-Benz dealership for covered repairs and service.

-For used Mercedes-Benz vehicles, the Certified Pre-Owned Limited Warranty provides additional coverage for 12 months or up to 100,000 miles.
+For used Mercedes-Benz vehicles, the Certified Pre-Owned Limited Mercedes Warranty provides additional coverage for 12 months or up to 100,000 miles.
 Just like with the New Vehicle Limited Warranty, you take your certified pre-owned vehicle to any authorized Mercedes-Benz dealership when you experience a parts failure.

-With both the New Vehicle Limited Warranty and the Certified Pre-Owned Limited Warranty, Mercedes will make any covered repairs, replace parts, and correct any defects in material or workmanship.
+With both the New Vehicle Limited Mercedes Warranty and the Certified Pre-Owned Limited Warranty, Mercedes will make any covered repairs, replace parts, and correct any defects in material or workmanship.
 However, the factory warranty does not cover items such as wheel alignment, tire balance, brake pads or disks, vehicle glass, wiper blades, or key fob batteries.
 For these and other wear-and-tear needs, Mercedes offers Prepaid Maintenance Coverage plans, wheel tire protection, and other plans for various external and internal components.

 Common Mercedes-Benz Repairs